pmacpherson/aws-study-group/inprogress/challenge-03/step-by-step.md

-Challenge 03 - An Introduction to AWS Lambda
+Challenge 03 - An Introduction to AWS Lambda - Step by Step
 ==================

-Create hello world lamdba function with numerous versions and a "prod" alias.

 ### Create AWS Lambda function:
 * In AWS Console, Create new lambda function from scratch